pixel-pulse-games/pycity/MODDING.md

 # Modding PyCity

-New in v1.0.1-nightly: PyCity can load `.lua` scripts from a `mods/` folder next to the game's `.exe` to retune the game's economy numbers - no recompiling required.
+New in v1.0.1: PyCity can load `.lua` scripts from a `mods/` folder next to the game's `.exe` to retune the game's economy numbers - no recompiling required.
+Mods can also react mid-game via `pycity.on_broke`, and show the player toast messages via `pycity.message()` - see below.

-> **Status: nightly only, not in v1.0.0**
+> **Status.** Verified via a standalone test harness that loads real
+> mod scripts through a real Lua VM, bypassing raylib/the game entirely
+> - confirmed economy overrides, `on_broke`, `pycity.message()`,
+> sandboxing, and bytecode rejection all behave as documented here.
+Not
+> yet built with the real Windows toolchain or played in an actual game
+> session - see HANDOFF.md.

 ## Scope

-Mods can override **balance numbers only**: build costs, tax, crime and theft, road congestion, and demand/supply growth rates.
-Mods **cannot**:
+Mods can do two things: override **balance numbers** (build costs, tax, crime and theft, road congestion, demand/supply growth) at startup, and optionally react **mid-game**, at the exact moment a placement would otherwise fail for lack of money - see "Mid-game hook: on_broke" below.
+Mods still **cannot**:

 - change map size, tile art, or building sprites
-- add new building/tool types
+- add new building/tool types (they can place *existing* types via `auto_place` in the hook below - not invent new ones)
 - touch the resource-chain system (which farms/factories/houses get Grain vs. Timber)
 - read or write files, launch other programs, or do anything outside the